 How profitable a bank is affects its safety and soundness.
 Earnings may be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
 Banks that are losing money, however, are less able to do those things.

 Scott Valley Bank scored 12 out of a possible 30 on Bankrate's earnings test, falling short of the national average of 15.12.

-One key measure of a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by the total amount of equity.
-The most recent annualized quarterly return on equity for Scott Valley Bank was 8.97 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important way to measure a bank's earnings.
+Scott Valley Bank's most recent annualized quarterly return on equity was 5.61 percent, below the national average of 8.10 percent.

-The bank recorded net income of $3.0 million on total equity of $68.3 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.90 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank recorded net income of $3.8 million on total equity of $68.7 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.56 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.